Otumian-empire/swift-python/exercise25.md

 sql_query = "INSERT INTO `profile` ( `name` , `job` , `skill` , `salary` ) VALUES(?, ?, ?, ?)"

 # the second argument is of the form, *parameters - remember `*arg`
-# there would be a change in the database thus get the number of affected rows
+# there would be a change in the database, thus get the number of affected rows
 # with `rowcount` attribute
 num_affected_row = cursor.execute(sql_query, name, job, skill, salary).rowcount